SenseNet/sensenet/docs/action.md

 ### Back URL

 The Action URL can contain a parameter called `back`.
 The portal uses this value when there is a need to **return (redirect) to the previous page** after an operation - e.g. editing content properties.
-Portal builders can control the behavior of actions: whether to include the backurl or not.
-The default behavior of the portal is the following: all actions contain the `backurl` parameter except the *Browse* action.
+Portal builders can control the behaviour of actions: whether to include the backurl or not.
+The default behaviour of the portal is the following: all actions contain the `backurl` parameter except the *Browse* action.

 You can control the visibility of the back URL parameter in the following places: